stratum-mining/stratum/README.md

   <br>
 </h1>

-<h4 align="center">SRI is a refference implementation of the Stratum V2 protocol written in Rust 🦀.</h4>
+<h4 align="center">SRI is a reference implementation of the Stratum V2 protocol written in Rust 🦀.</h4>

 <p align="center">
   <a href="https://codecov.io/gh/stratum-mining/stratum">